Jack-Pumpkinhead/Ring-LWE/note.md

 ##debug
 - test 的命名空间与 main相同，避免重名
 - make sure variables captured by launch{} is val (e.g. in a for() loop)
+- if 0 containers and 2 tests were Method or class mismatch, try gradle clean (reload gradle project / restart IDEA not work)

 ##references
 - (2013) [Optimal Discrete Uniform Generation from Coin Flips, and Applications --Jérémie Lumbroso](https://arxiv.org/abs/1304.1916)